 Key takeaways

-Don't over-buy features you won't use.
-A simple tool that your team actually adopts beats a feature-rich platform that sits unused.
+Adoption beats features.
+A simple tool that your team and clients actually use beats a feature-rich platform that sits unused.
+Test with real reviewers before committing.

 Frequently asked questions

-Screenshot tools (Snagit, Markup Hero) capture static images.
-Visual feedback tools let you comment on live, interactive content with automatic context capture and collaboration features.
+Screenshot tools (like Snagit or Markup Hero) capture static images that you annotate separately and share.
+Visual feedback tools let you comment on live, interactive content with automatic context capture — the URL, device, scroll position, and element are all recorded alongside your comment.
+Feedback stays connected to the source material instead of floating in email threads.

 Can I use one tool for websites, user feedback, and creative files?